 Picking up your pre-booked hire car when you land will allow you to start your French adventure immediately.
 Airports such as Paris Charles de Gaulle (CDG), Marseille (MRS), Nice (NCE) and Bordeaux (BOD) all have car hire pick up points, meaning it really couldn't be easier to get out on the open road and start exploring.

 So you've decided on a hire car in France, but where do you want to go and explore?
 Here are some great ideas...

-Maybe you are looking for the ultimate romantic getaway to the City of Light where you can hunt down some of Paris' best-loved landmarks such as the Eiffel Tower and outstanding Arc de Triumph?
+Maybe you are looking for the ultimate romantic getaway to the City of Light where you can hunt down some of Paris' best-loved landmarks such as the Eiffel Tower and Arc de Triomphe?
 Just wandering around the fashion capital and stopping at one of the many pavement cafés is a great way to soak up the atmosphere and while away an afternoon.

 If mingling with the glitterati is more up your street, how about using your hire car to head south to the French Riviera?
 Here you can catch some rays while you relax on the beach in some of the country's most exclusive resorts such as St Tropez, Cannes and Monte Carlo.

 For those in search of beautiful countryside, France will not disappoint.
-The Gorges du Vendon National Park is packed full of incredible wildlife, while ski enthusiasts can take their pick from an abundance of resorts in the breath-taking Alps.
+The Gorges du Verdon National Park is packed full of incredible wildlife, while ski enthusiasts can take their pick from an abundance of resorts in the breath-taking Alps.

 Central France is home to the Loire Valley or 'Garden of France' where you will be met with a combination of scenic splendour and incredible architecture.
 With the central part of the valley gaining UNESCO World Heritage Status in 2000, you can enjoy wandering round the historic towns, river, vineyards and fruit orchards.